netcomm/miniconf/README.md

 Overview
 ----------
 Centralized configuration management, including online editing, persistence, especially the change of the configuration data can be perceived in runtime.

-we use Spray / Akka persistence and using CQRS mode. thanks for Akka persistence, it make the source code number decreased dramatically,the core code number no more than 300 lines.
+we use Akka persistence/Http/Distributed Data. thanks for Akka toolkit, it make the source code number decreased dramatically,the core code number no more than 300 lines.

 a Configuration = Group  +  Key  +  Value

 Mini Configuration Center(miniconf) consists of two parts: server side and client jar.

-- `server side` expose RESTful service(use Spray / embedded jetty) and use local leveldb to save Add/Edit/Query configuration event and view's snapshot.
+- `server side` expose RESTful service(use Akka Http) and use local/distributed akka persistence to save Add/Edit/Query configuration events and use akka Distributed Data to disseminate configuration events between cluster nodes.

 - `client jar` provide scala and java interface.